matteo14c/HaploCoV/docs/source/subsetting.rst

  grep -P "\tVenezuela\t" HaploCoVformattedData.txt >> dataFomMyCountriesOfInterest

 The same approach can be applied likewise to any geographic level metadata/column to extract data from specific areas/locales.
-Feel free to read the manuals of the `sort`, `uniq`, `cut` and `grep` utilities to find out all the options and set out the "pipeline" that is best suited for your needs.
+Feel free to read the manuals of the ``sort``, ``uniq``, ``cut`` and ``grep`` to find out all the options and set out the "pipeline" that is best suited for your needs.

 **Alternatively** you can use subset.pl to perform the same selection: